heidelberg-hepml/lgatr/README.md

 More features:

 - Global `LGATr` design choices are controlled by the `gatr_config` object from `lgatr/primitives/config.py`.
+- Cross-attention and a LGATr decoder as `ConditionalLGATr`.
-- L-GATr supports mixed precision.
+- L-GATr supports automatic mixed precision.
 The critical operations are performed in `float32`.
 - The default branch only has the default torch attention backend.
 There are seperate branches for the `xformers` and `flex_attention` backends.
 We do not include them in the main branch yet because of their additional requirements.

 ## Future

 We are planning to extend this package in the future.
 If you would use them or you have more ideas, please use open an issue or a pull request.

-- L-GATr transformer decoder using cross-attention.
 - Add `docs`
+- Add tutorial

 ## Examples